Therapeutic target discovery using Boolean network attractors: improvements of kali: Appendix 2: multivalued case

 \end{landscape}

-For example, the therapeutic bullet $factory[1]\ locker[0]$ may be interesting.
-It suppresses all the pathological attractors while maintaining three physiological attractors allowing the network to properly respond to the three possible levels of the do instruction.
+For example, the therapeutic bullet $factory[1]\ locker[0]$ is interesting.
+It suppresses all the pathological attractors while maintaining three physiological attractors allowing the pathological variant to properly respond to the three possible levels of the do instruction.
 Moreover, the basins of these three physiological attractors, namely $a_{physio6}$, $a_{physio10}$ and $a_{physio14}$, equally span the state space, making them equally reachable.

 On the other hand, the therapeutic bullet $do[0.5]\ factory[0.5]$ seems to be less interesting.
 While this bullet also suppresses all the pathological attractors, it enables only one physiological attractor.
-In this physiological attractor, namely $a_{physio9}$, all the variables are at their intermediate level.
-Consequently, the network can not fulfill its switching function.
+In this physiological attractor, namely $a_{physio9}$, all the variables are at their intermediate level: the network can not fulfill its switching function.

-\subsection{Appendix 3: core of kali}
+\section{Appendix 3: core of kali}